Collection Development Policy

 Responsibility for Selection

 The SWCPL Board of Trustees delegates to the Library Director the authority and responsibility for materials selection and management.
 The selection and management for all materials is ultimately shared among staff members who are qualified to assist in this process.
-Patrons are always an important part of materials selection, and Materials Request Forms are available at the circulation desk.
+Patrons are always an important part of materials selection, and Item Request Forms are available at the circulation desk.
 The form may also be downloaded from our website at www.swcplib.com.
-An individual request from a patron is honored if the request conforms to the guidelines outlined in this policy.
+An individual request from a patron is generally honored if the request conforms to the guidelines outlined in this policy.

 The following sources are among those used as review and evaluation sources for material selection: